 Analyses.-- All analyses were conducted in R (version 3.3.2).
 Meso- and microhabitat were analyzed using a generalized linear model (Bolker et al. 2009) with the multcomp package (Hothorn et al. 2008).
-Behavioral data were analyzed with a multinomial logistic regression using the nnet package which accounts for the multiple levels of nominal outcomes of the observations (Venables et al. 2002).
-All locations of collared individuals were mapped using the leaflet package (Graul 2016).
+Behavioral data were analyzed with a multinomial logistic regression using the nnet package that accounts for the multiple levels of nominal outcomes of the observations (Venables et al. 2002).
 Home range size was calculated using a 95% Minimum Convex Polygon (MCP) estimation (Mohr 1947) using the adehabitatHR package (Calenge 2006).
-MCPs were visualized in two dimensions in R and with Zoatrack ( )All R code used for this project can be found at <https://cjlortie.github.io/Carrizo.telemetry.
+MCPs were visualized in two dimensions in R and with Zoatrack ( XX ).
+All R code used for this project can be found at https://cjlortie.github.io/Carrizo.telemetry.

-Shrub density was calculated by visually counting individual shrubs from aerial photographs within each lizard’s MCP and dividing that number by the area in square meters of the MCP.
+Shrub density BIG IDEA here – really we should have shrub density for each and every relocation and test using those data… that would be really cool to know.
+However, that would involve 1000 look-ups.
+Do you trust Eva to do this very rapidly for us.
+I think just like ALL the data-model issues, this would be good to have. was calculated from aerial photographs within each lizard’s MCP and dividing that number by the area in square meters of the MCP (source for photographs, google maps?, and perhaps state year of imagery used just in case shrubs have changed since then?).
 Shrub association zones were calculated by measuring a large number of randomly chosen shrubs in the study area, taking two perpendicular diameter measurements in meters, and assigning an average radius to each shrub, to which we added the 0.5m association criterion described above.
 We calculated the area of each shrub association zone using the formula r2 and then took the average of the sample.
 We then multiplied this standard shrub association zone area by the number of shrubs counted in each MCP to obtain an estimate of the percent area of an MCP subsumed by shrub association zones.
+This is for Fig 3 right?
+If so, maybe just state simply at end These calculates allowed us to regress shrub density by a weighted association measure.

 Results

 Summary.— The study took place in July 2016.
-We tracked 29 lizards for 24 days, and we relocated lizards 3 times a day.
+We tracked 29 lizards for 24 days, and we relocated lizards 3 times a day cut or move to methods.
 A total of 27 lizards were relocated more than 5 instances cumulatively either in the AM or the PM across the sampling period.
 On a given day, the median total number of relocations was 22 with a maximum of 27 and a minimum of 1 relocation.
+There were a total of 1190 relocations.